 Seniors often require assistance with simple daily tasks, such as cooking, housekeeping, grooming, and driving to appointments.
-The Maryland Senior Care Services Program assists residents at risk for nursing home placement in order to address their unmet needs and to allow them to remain living at home or in a caregiver’s home.
+The Maryland Senior Care Services program assists residents at risk for nursing home placement in order to address their unmet needs and to allow them to remain living at home or in a caregiver’s home.
 The program offers a variety of services and supports, such as personal care, delivered meals, and transportation assistance, all of which depends on the needs of the individual.

-Final eligibility for the Senior Care Program is determined at the county level.
+Final eligibility for the Senior Care program is determined at the county level.
 General eligibility requirements include:

-As of July 2018, monthly income cannot exceed $2,904 ($34,843 / year) for an individual or $3,797 ($45,564 / year) if married (60% of the state’s median income).
-Note that the monthly income and countable asset limits change annually in July, not January.
+As of October 2023, monthly income cannot exceed $3,324 ($39,889/ year) for an individual and $4,347 ($52,163 / year) if married (60% of the state’s median income).
+Note that the monthly income limit will increase on Oct.
+1, 2024.

-Value of a single applicant’s assets cannot exceed $11,000 if they are single or $14,000 as a married couple.
+The value of a single applicant’s assets cannot exceed $11,000 or $14,000 for a married couple.

-The Senior Care Program provides a variety of services and supports.
+The Senior Care program provides a variety of services and supports.
 The exact services are determined on a case-by-case basis and can include any of the following: